Model Context Protocol: The Open Standard for AI Integrations

 Several developments point to a strong future for MCP:

-Particularly noteworthy is the momentum of the ecosystem: The MCP architecture documentation already lists experimental features such as Tasks (for long-running operations), Notifications, and Progress Tracking .
-The open specification on GitHub allows the community to contribute directly to its ongoing development .
+The ecosystem's momentum is especially striking: the MCP architecture documentation already lists experimental features such as Tasks (for long-running operations), Notifications and Progress Tracking .
+The open specification on GitHub lets the community contribute directly to its ongoing development .

 7.3.
 How do I configure MCP in VS Code, Cursor or Claude Desktop?

-Short answer: Each host application provides its own configuration method – VS Code uses a .vscode/mcp.json file, Cursor is configured via the settings, and Claude Desktop uses a local JSON configuration .
+Short answer: Each host application has its own configuration method – VS Code uses a .vscode/mcp.json file, Cursor is configured through its settings, and Claude Desktop uses a local JSON configuration .

 Detailed explanation:

-The three most popular MCP hosts differ in their configuration:
+The three most popular MCP hosts each configure servers differently:

-VS Code configures MCP servers via an mcp.json file in the workspace's .vscode directory :
+VS Code configures MCP servers through an mcp.json file in the workspace's .vscode directory :

 {